Nerwyn/material-rounded-theme/README.md

 }
 ```

-This theme was initially modified from the [Graphite theme](https://github.com/TilmanGriesel/graphite), as I found that it was my favorite of the available Home Assistant themes on HACS.
+This theme was initially modified from the [Graphite theme](https://github.com/TilmanGriesel/graphite), as I found that it was my favorite of the available Home Assistant themes on HACS when I started creating this theme.
+Therefore, it contains similar logic for reusing variables and possibly some unusued variables.

 [last-commit-shield]: https://img.shields.io/github/last-commit/Nerwyn/material-rounded-theme?style=for-the-badge
 [commits]: https://github.com/Nerwyn/material-rounded-theme/commits/main